What’s in an application?—SSHRC Postdoctoral Fellowships

 4. Program of Work (maximum four pages)

 You must upload a copy of your program of work to your application.
-In writing your proposal, remember that you are addressing a multidisciplinary selection committee, not all of whom will be familiar with your area of research.
+Your application will be reviewed by members of a multidisciplinary selection committee, not all of whom will be familiar with your area of research.
 Avoid discipline-specific jargon, acronyms and highly technical terms.

 You must also ensure that your program of work includes the following: